The Different Types of RVs for Rent in New Zealand

 Queenstown Driftaway nhighttime parked

-In New Zealand, the terms motorhome and campervan are often used interchangeably although there are distinct differences between each.
+In New Zealand, the terms motorhome and campervan are often used interchangeably, although there are distinct differences between them.

-Campervans are usually converted vans which have their interiors outfitted with make-up beds and small kitchenettes.
-Although they’re relatively easy to park, the usable interior space is often less than that of most motorhomes.
+Campervans are everyday delivery-style vans converted for travel, and their interiors are outfitted with make-up beds and small kitchenettes.
+Although they’re relatively easy to park, the usable interior space can be significantly less than that of a motorhome.

 What types of campervans can you rent in New Zealand?

-You can choose from a basic sleepervan if you want something simple and cheaper, or a high-top campervan that offers more headroom and basic facilities.
+You can choose from a basic sleepervan if you want something simple and cheaper, or a high-top campervan that offers more space to move and basic facilities.

 Sleepervans

-As the most basic recreational vehicle on the road, a sleepervan may be the right option if you’re a minimalist.
-Often based on small vans like the Toyota Hiace, they’re simple, affordable and easy to drive and park — with a bed and basic gear.
+As the most basic recreational vehicle on the road, a sleepervan may be the right option if you’re a minimalist and tight on budget.
+Often based on small vans like the Toyota Previa, they’re simple, affordable and easy to drive and park — with a bed and basic gear.

 If you’re travelling solo or as a couple, and are conscious of your budget, plus you intend to spend most of your time outdoors while only using the RV for sleeping, consider a sleepervan.